h011o/pwn.college_Madhav/Pondering Paths/Challenges1.md

 # 7. Explicit relative paths, from /
-This challenge requires us to use the . operator to get our flag.
+This challenge requires us to use the . operator inside the / directory to get our flag.

 ## My solve